By Joel Whitney

-Yet alongside McClelland’s eagerness to push another genocide charge at the Security Council, it should be clear too, from her own reporting, that effective international efforts will likely require the distasteful process of getting as up-close and personal with dictators as McClelland does with their victims.
-How a genocide charge could play into that process could therefore have been discussed in a little more detail.
+Yet alongside McClelland’s eagerness to push another genocide charge at the Security Council, it should be clear too, from her own reporting, that effective international efforts will likely require the distasteful process of getting up-close and personal with dictators as McClelland does with their victims.
+How a genocide charge could play into that process could, therefore, have been discussed in a little more detail.
 But with such scant information on this closed-off nation, and with all eyes on the newly released Aung San Suu Kyi, this self-assured debut fills a void that has lasted far too long.
 For that alone, and in light of the building momentum behind a Security Council Commission of Inquiry on Burma, For Us Surrender Is Out of the Question is an essential contribution to human rights reporting on this troubled nation.

 Copyright 2011 Joel Whitney

 Joel Whitney is an editor of Guernica.
 Read his interview with Zoya Phan here, and with U.S. poet laureate W.S.
 Merwin here.
 Joel’s writing and commentary have appeared in World Policy Journal, The New Republic, The Village Voice, The San Francisco Chronicle, The Paris Review, The Nation, Agni, New York magazine—and on NPR.
 He lives in Brooklyn.
 He’s on Twitter.